sneeuwballen/zipperposition/README.md

 functional data structure) and "superposition" (the calculus used by the prover), although the current implementation is written in quite an imperative style.
-Superposition-based theorem proving is an active field of research, so there is a lot of literature about it; for this implementation my main references
+Superposition-based theorem proving is an active field of research, so there is a lot of literature about it; for this implementation the main references for the base calculus are:
-are:

 * the chapter _paramodulation-based theorem proving_ of the _handbook of automated reasoning_,
 * the paper _E: a brainiac theorem prover_ that describes the [E prover](http://eprover.org) by S.Schulz,